MinKim14/ProbIP-ICCV2025/README.md

 ## 🧭 Overview

 **ProbIP** is a novel probabilistic human motion estimation framework designed to work with sparse inertial measurements (e.g., from 6 IMUs).
-Unlike existing methods that rely on physical priors or heuristics, ProbIP directly models uncertainty in motion prediction through probabilistic representations — enabling robust and accurate full-body motion reconstruction, even under sparse sensor configurations.
+Unlike existing methods that rely on physical priors or heuristics, ProbIP directly models uncertainty in motion prediction through probabilistic representations, enabling robust and accurate full-body motion reconstruction, even under sparse sensor configurations.

-Our model not only predicts full-body pose sequences but also captures and quantifies uncertainty in the motion predictions — essential for real-world deployment in safety-critical or interactive environments.
+Our model not only predicts full-body pose sequences but also captures and quantifies uncertainty in the motion predictions, essential for real-world deployment in interactive environments.

 🎥 Check out qualitative video results in `submission/videos/`